Plagiarism and Academic Honesty

-Plagiarism is serious academic integrity and usually results in zero grades.
+Plagiarism is a serious academic offense and usually results in zero grades.
+Mostly.
+Students caught plagiarizing or cheating on assignments (discussion posts, essays, etc.) usually face the Office of Student Conduct.
 This article highlights simple ways to avoid plagiarism.

 The two common types of plagiarism are:

 (b) Improper use of someone else ideas.

 Both result from inappropriately acknowledging the author’s words or ideas

 Plagiarism occurs when you use someone’s exact words or ideas without offering proper credit.
 According to Purdue Writing Lab (2022), plagiarism is improperly using an author’s ideas, phrases, or words without professionally recognizing them.
 Plagiarism arises from copying information from online articles, blogs, or books.
 However, our online academic writers have knowledge and experience in writing original papers that are 100% plagiarism-free.

 How Plagiarism Can Occur in Writing Research Papers